anandpeethambaran/Weather_App/README.md

 # Weather_App
+#Weather_Stack_API
-Simple Weather App using Node.js
+Simple Weather App using Node.js.
+It uses WatherStack api to take the requests for weather